DNP Admission Requirements

 Application Deadlines

-Admitted students are asked to attend a one-day mandatory orientation that will be held online during the week prior to the program start date.
+Step 6: Attend a one-day mandatory online orientation during the week prior to the program start date.

 To submit application-related materials that were not already submitted through the online application, email them to AdmissionsSupport@ccu.edu or mail to: